 You can still experience these symptoms with high functioning anxiety but your response to these symptoms is often very different.
 How you cope with anxiety is what separates high functioning anxiety from general anxiety—and this is where most people get tripped up about dealing with their anxiety if they’re high functioning.

 The signs of high functioning anxiety can help you better pinpoint that your response to anxiety is different than for GAD.
 If you’ve felt like your anxiety diagnosis wasn’t right, it may be because of the differences in response to symptoms between these two types of anxiety.

-High Functioning Anxiety isn’t different because of the symptoms you have but rather your response to these symptoms.
-The response to general anxiety is usually living in a constant state of fight or flight, whereas for those with HFA, their response 99% of the time is to fight, meaning when they feel anxiety they tend to push harder and hustle more.
-While people who do not have HFA tend to engage in flight, they withdraw from life, pull back from the areas that are increasing their anxiety.
+The response to general anxiety is usually living in a constant state of fight or flight, whereas for those with high functioning anxiety, their response 99% of the time is to fight, meaning when they feel anxiety they tend to push harder and hustle more.

 My guest on the podcast this week is Shannon Siriano Greenwood of Rebelle Con.
 Shannon went through her share of burnout.
 She hit her rock bottom and was able to climb back out, but her story is far from simple.
 Shannon is committed to change and to mental health as an on-going daily practice.
 As you will hear, some days she nails it and some days she has a lot of room for growth.
 Listen to the full episode on Apple Podcast, Spotify, or over here.